Ryan Roberts (mixed martial artist)

-Ryan Roberts (born July 16, 1978) is an American mixed martial artist.
-Roberts competes in the Featherweight division, but has also competed at Lightweight and Bantamweight.
-He is the current VFC featherweight champion, and is also known for his short stints in Bellator and UFC.
+Ryan Roberts (born July 16, 1978) is an American former professional mixed martial artist, who competed in the Featherweight division, but has also competed at Lightweight and Bantamweight.
+He is the former VFC featherweight champion, and is also known for his short stints in Bellator and UFC.
+He is a bare-knuckle boxer, currently competing in the lightweight division in the Bare Knuckle Fighting Championship (BKFC).

 Mixed martial arts career

 Roberts began his mixed martial arts career in 2006 for the AFC promotion, and made local competitor Nick Wright tap out from strikes early in the first round for his first victory.
 Four fights into his career, Roberts faced future WEC and UFC fighter Donald Cerrone, and was submitted with an armbar in the first round.

 He would continue fighting local competitors in various smaller promotions in Iowa, Colorado, and Nebraska, and compiled a professional record of 10–2 before being signed by the Ultimate Fighting Championship in early 2008.

 Ultimate Fighting Championship

 In his one and only appearance for the UFC, Roberts faced submission specialist and Pride FC standout Marcus Aurelio at UFC Fight Night: Florian vs. Lauzon on April 2, 2008.
 Roberts was submitted with an armbar in just thirteen seconds, and was subsequently released from the promotion shortly after.